Event Staffing Agency vs In-House Team: Which Provides Better Brand Experience?

 Disadvantages of Working with an Agency

-Agencies provide convenience and professional service, but that comes at a price.
+• Higher Per-Event Costs: Agencies provide convenience and professional service, but that comes at a price.
 Rates per staff member are usually higher than the equivalent hourly wage of an in-house employee.
-This is because agencies factor in their management, training, insurance, and recruitment costs.
-For companies running frequent, small-scale events, agency fees can add up quickly.
-While cost may be offset by reduced administration, some businesses view this as an unnecessary expense compared to training existing employees.

-When working with an agency, you may have less say in exactly who is assigned to your event.
+• Less Control Over Staff Selection & Training: When working with an agency, you may have less say in exactly who is assigned to your event.
 While agencies match staff based on skills and availability, you might not be able to hand-pick every individual.
-Similarly, while agencies provide training, it may not align perfectly with your internal standards.
-For businesses with strict brand messaging or customer service protocols, this reduced control can feel restrictive compared to managing your own staff directly.

 Benefits of a Strong In-House Team